ilikescience/ilikescience.github.io/_posts/2018-01-06-web-platform.markdown

 The web platform as we know it today — HTML, JavaScript, and CSS — has existed since 1996 and the release of Internet Explorer 3.
 In the 22 years since, Facebook, Google, Amazon[^7], and Alibaba all launched first on the web platform.
 As newer platforms arrived, each company continued their investment in the web alongside their participation in the emerging markets.
 These juggernauts depend on the web platform.

 This level of investment is only possible because of the web’s open-source nature.
-In many ways, the reason why the web is what it is today is because of the collaboration between these companies:
+Collaboration between major companies shapes the web today:

 - Google and Apple are the two largest contributors to **WebKit**, the foundation of Safari.[^8]
 - Google Chrome is built on **Blink**, itself an offshoot of WebKit.